Page updated 5th Jan 2021

-When lockdown began in March, many ovarian cancer patients were advised to stay at home and ‘shield’ to avoid catching Covid-19.
-The government introduced shielding as an extra way to protect cancer patients and other 'clinically extremely vulnerable people' whose medical condition or treatment meant they had a higher risk of becoming seriously ill if they caught coronavirus.
+Earlier in the year, many ovarian cancer patients were advised to stay at home and ‘shield’ to avoid catching Covid-19.
+Throughout the pandemic, the government given additional guidance to cancer patients and other 'clinically extremely vulnerable people' whose medical condition or treatment meant they had a higher risk of becoming seriously ill if they caught coronavirus.

 - Am I 'clinically extremely vulnerable'?

-Medical experts have identified the people who need to follow shielding guidance to stay safe as their specific medical condition or their treatment places them at risk of serious illness if they caught coronavirus.
+Medical experts have identified the people who are clinically extremely vulnerable to stay safe as their specific medical condition or their treatment places them at risk of serious illness if they caught coronavirus.

-You will be on the patient shielding list and asked to follow the latest shielding guidance if you have been diagnosed with ovarian cancer and you are currently having:
+You are likely to be considered to be clinically extremely vulnerable if you have been diagnosed with ovarian cancer and you are currently having:

 - chemotherapy, or have had chemotherapy in the last 3 months.